San Jose Barracuda: History

 The Barracuda's 2016–17 season would be more successful than its first season, winning 14 consecutive games from January 15 to March 1 and winning the Pacific Division and Western Conference.
 Goaltender Troy Grosenick won the "Baz" Bastien Award as the AHL's outstanding goaltender.
 The Barracuda made it to the Western Conference finals during the 2017 Calder Cup playoffs before being eliminated by the Grand Rapids Griffins four-games-to-one.

 The Barracuda were the final team to make the playoffs in 2018, winning multiple games in a row.
 They were eliminated in the first round by the Tucson Roadrunners.

 In 2018–19, the Barracuda led the AHL's Pacific Division for most of the first half of the season before the Bakersfield Condors went on a 17-game winning streak, and finished in second place in the division, four points behind the Condors.
 The Barracuda lost in the first round of the 2019 Calder Cup playoffs three games to one against the San Diego Gulls.

 During the 2019–20 season, head coach Sommer was called up to the Sharks as an assistant after over 21 seasons as the Sharks' AHL affiliate head coach.
 The Sharks named Barracuda assistants Jimmy Bonneau and Michael Chiasson as co-coaches for Sommer's replacements.
 In January 2020, the city of San Jose approved of a proposed 4,200-seat arena to be built at the Sharks' Solar4America Ice complex that would be utilized by the Barracuda for home games and expected to be completed by 2022.
 The 2019–20 season then ended prematurely due to the restrictions caused by the COVID-19 pandemic.

 Sommer returned to the Barracuda as head coach on September 22, 2020.
 The start of the 2020–21 season was postponed during the pandemic and Santa Clara County eventually barred all indoor and contact sporting events until at least February 2021.
 The AHL season schedule was announced to begin on February 5, causing the Barracuda to play its opening home games in Tucson against the Tucson Roadrunners before embarking on a seven-game road trip, as well as scheduling some games at Solar4America Ice due to the Sharks's home schedule at SAP Center.

 On May 18, 2022, the Barracuda named development coach and former team captain John McCarthy as the second head coach in franchise history.
 Sommer moved to an advisory position.

-Beginning the 2022-23 AHL season, the Barracuda will begin play at the TechCU Arena.
+Beginning the 2022–23 AHL season, the Barracuda moved to the TechCU Arena.